-While many of us tend to chase after special offers and reduced prices in this dunya (world), we often overlook the fact that Allah (glorified and exalted be He) has offered us an even better deal that will benefit us both in this dunya and the akhira (hereafter).
+While many of us tend to chase after special offers and reduced prices in this dunya (world), we often overlook the fact that Allah has offered us an even better deal that will benefit us both in this dunya and the akhira (hereafter).
 What deal am I talking about?
 Sadaqah (voluntary charity).

 The following points show how this noble act can increase our productivity in this life and in preparing for the next.

 ‘Who is he that will loan to Allah a beautiful loan which Allah will double unto his credit and multiply it many times?’
 [2:245].

 The above verse teaches us that by generously giving to the poor and needy, Allah will increase our wealth and blessings in this life, wipe out sin, increase reward and provide shade on the Day of Judgment and more insha’Allah!

 What more could we ask for?
 Money back, profit, good health, barakah (blessings) in our wealth, shade on the Day of Judgement, sadaqah is definitely the best investment for our dunya and akhira.

 Forget special offers, reduced prices and buy one get one free deals – a productive Muslim knows the ultimate best way to spend his/her wealth – in the way of Allah.